owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 prove or check properties against.
-Rather, we're defining properties in terms of state machine transitions, and the end goal is to test actual system behavior (e.g. web applications, desktop applications, APIs) by checking that recorded traces match our specification.
+Rather, we're defining properties in terms of state machine transitions, and the end goal is to test actual system behavior (e.g. web applications, desktop applications, APIs) by checking that recorded traces match our specifications.

 ## Linear Temporal Logic